GRIDAPPSD/gridappsd-python/README.md

 ***Note:*** Poetry does not have a setup.py that you can install in editable mode like with pip install -e ., however you can extract the generated setup.py file from the built tar.gz file in the dist directory.
 Just extract the .tar.gz file and copy the setup.py file from the extracted directory to the root of gridappsd-python.
-Then you can enable editing through pip install -e. as noraml.
+Then you can enable editing through pip install -e. as normal.

 ## Testing